nick42d/youtui/README.md

 `cargo install youtui`

 ## Running youtui
-The default option is to use oauth authentication.
-To change this to browser authentication, a `config.toml` file can be added to the local youtui config directory (e.g `~/.config/youtui/` on Linux), with the value `auth_type = "Browser"`.
+The default option is to use browser authentication, oauth authentication is likely being phased out by Google.
+To change this to oauth authentication, a `config.toml` file can be added to the local youtui config directory (e.g `~/.config/youtui/` on Linux), with the value `auth_type = "OAuth"`.
 Please note however that config file format is currently unstable and could change in the future.
 ### Commands
 1. To run the TUI application, execute `youtui` with no arguments.
 1. To use the API in command-line mode, execute `youtui --help` to see available commands.
-### OAuth Setup Steps
-1. Setup the oauth token in the default configuration directory by running `youtui setup-oauth` and following the instructions.
 ### Browser Auth Setup Steps
 1. Open YouTube Music in your browser - ensure you are logged in.
 1. Open web developer tools (F12).